HiltzEM12/webpack-project/README.md

   - npm run build-dev
 4. check if it compiles:
   - npm run build-prod
-  - s you change the code and add features, you'll need to install other packages to get this running"
+  - as you change the code and add features, you'll need to install other packages to get this running"
     - npm i packagename